Mambouna/pgturbo/doc/introduction.rst

 reset the alien as part of its normal processing, all the while running your ``draw()`` and ``update()`` methods.

-This is not difficult with Pygame Zero, because it has a built-in :class:`Clock` that can schedule functions to be called later.
+This is not difficult with Pygame Turbo, because it has a built-in :class:`Clock` that can schedule functions to be called later.

 First, let's "refactor" (ie. re-organise the code).
 We can create functions to